-Early healthy nutrition vital for later lifeFebruary 8th, 2013 in Health /
+Early healthy nutrition vital for later lifeFebruary 8, 2013 in Medicine & Health / Health

 What a mother eats before and during pregnancy can impact on her offspring in many ways, a University of Aberdeen researcher will tell a conference in Edinburgh today (February 7).